YoRyan/smtp-translator/README.md

 Please note that with SMTP Translator as your sole smarthost, your system will not be able to send email to non-Pushover destinations.

+## FAQ

 ##### Q: What's the catch?

 No catch.
 I promise that the code on this repository is what I run on my server, and that I do not log messages or metadata.
-If you like, of course, you are free to acquire your own app token and host your own instance.
+But if you would prefer some more privacy, you are of course free to acquire your own app token and host your own instance.

 ##### Q: Does `smtpt.app.youngryan.com` support encryption?